WADING TO BLUEGRASS ISLAND IS POSSIBLE

 How: Bass have been caught on tube jigs, crankbaits and drop shot rigs.

-NORTH WINDS 10 TO 20 KNOTS BECOMING NORTHEAST.
+EAST WINDS 10 TO 15 KNOTS BECOMING SOUTHEAST.